bridgethaney/UFO_Sightings_Project/README.md

         - Basemap w/ Thematic Layer: Combines both the basemap and UFO data for ease of access
     - Libraries
         - Leaflet

+- **Methodology**
+    - QMetaTiles was used to create all three maps.
+Importing the custom night view basemap into QGIS,

 - **Data Resources:**
     - [UFO Sightings Dataset](https://data.world/timothyrenner/ufo-sightings) by Tim Renner